UdK-VPT/BuildingSystems/BuildingSystems/Resources/CodeGeneration/CoTeTo/Generators/SolarThermalSystem/README.md

 * the weather location,
 * the azimuth and tilt angle of the collector fields,
 * the area of the collector fields,
-* the volumens of the thermal storages and
+* the volumes of the thermal storages and
 * the area specific mass flow rate through the collector

 are substituted in the component models during the code generation process.